yeti/signals/README.md

 10. Don't require the user to have the ap-schema file on their computer but point to a URL
 11. Preserve existing edits to core data or data model file.
 12. Use a decorator system to register template methods so we can better organize our code
+13. Setup pep8 and pyflakes testing for coding style guide enforcement